PalakParmar-25/vsdRiscvSoc/risc_v_readme.md

 sudo dnf install -y texinfo gperf
 ```

-Then we gave the actual command and successfully installed it.
+Then we gave this command to install dtc and successfully installed it.

 ```bash
 sudo dnf install -y dtc